On Intersecting IFS Fractals with Lines

 \subsection{Hyperdense Fractals}

 \begin{dfn} Let an IFS fractal in $\R^d$ be hyperdense if any hyperplane that intersects its convex hull, also intersects the Hutchinson of its convex hull.
-We will call an IFS fractal a chain fractal, if the Hutchinson of its convex hull is connected. \end{dfn}
+Let an IFS fractal be a chain fractal, if the Hutchinson of its convex hull is connected. \end{dfn}